 Portola Pharmaceuticals is a biopharmaceutical company developing product candidates that could significantly advance the fields of thrombosis and other hematologic diseases.
-We are advancing three programs, including betrixaban, an oral, once-daily Factor Xa inhibitor; andexanet alfa, a recombinant protein designed to reverse the anticoagulant effect in patients treated with an oral or injectable Factor Xa inhibitor; and cerdulatinib, a Syk/JAK inhibitor in development to treat hematologic cancers.
+Our first commercial product, Bevyxxa® (betrixaban), an oral, once-daily Factor Xa inhibitor anticoagulant, is approved in the United States.
+We are also advancing the clinical development of two other compounds, including AndexXa® (andexanet alfa), a recombinant protein designed to reverse the anticoagulant effect in patients treated with an oral or injectable Factor Xa inhibitor, and cerdulatinib, a Syk/JAK inhibitor in development to treat hematologic cancers.
 Our partnered program is focused on developing selective Syk inhibitors for inflammatory conditions.
-We have approximately 150 employees.
+We have approximately 170 employees.

 - Bevyxxa® (betrixaban) was approved by the United States FDA as the first and only anticoagulant for hospital and extended duration prophylaxis (35 to 42 days) of venous thromboembolism (VTE) in adult patients hospitalized for an acute medical illness who are at risk for thromboembolic complications due to moderate or severe restricted mobility and other risk factors for VTE.
 Learn More.